-Meriel is a senior solicitor in our Dispute Resolution team, specialising in professional negligence and professional disciplinary disputes.
+Meriel is an associate in our Dispute Resolution team, specialising in professional negligence and professional disciplinary disputes.

 Since qualifying with the firm, Meriel has worked on a range of complex and high value professional negligence claims for insurers, professional services firms, companies and private individuals.
 She has worked on claims involving a range of professionals, particularly legal and financial professionals such as solicitors, independent financial advisors, tax advisers, insolvency professionals and pension scheme administrators.
 Meriel is regularly involved in Court of Session and Sheriff Court cases, and also has experience with mediation.